gregorio-project/hyphen-la/patterns/generation/README.md

 	cornū,D4N
 	diēs,D5

-#### Adjectives und declinable numerals
+#### Adjectives, pronouns, and declinable numerals

 Adjectives are either comparable (e.g. *longus, longior, longissimus*) or incomparable (e.g. *ūnicus*).
-Declinable numerals and incomparable adjectives are similar, but numerals do not have adverbs.
+Pronouns, declinable numerals and incomparable adjectives are similar, but pronouns and numerals do not have adverbs.

 - `AC3`/`AI3` – comparable/incomparable adjective with three endings; if the
   masculine form does not end in *-us*, the third field contains the feminine